thumbliner/thumbliner/work.md

 ---

-> “Craftsmanship... the desire to do something well, for its own sake.”<br>
+> “Craftsmanship names the basic human impulse to do a job well for its own sake.”<br>
 > — Richard Sennett

 ---